Many possibilities to grow economy, reinvent and redevelop Singapore: PM Lee

 Mr Lee added that Singapore is in a “strong position” at the moment after having “grown steadily” for the past five decades.

 “We have enjoyed high growth for much of this half century – even from time to time exceeding 10 per cent per annum,” he said.
-“Since independence in 1965, GDP has grown more than 40 times.”
+“Since independence in 1965, our GDP has grown more than 40 times in real terms.”

 But as the economy became more developed, the country’s growth forecast has moderated to two to four per cent.

-However, these numbers have to be put in perspective and he noted that “2-4 per cent is in fact quite good for a mature economy”.
+However, these numbers have to be put in perspective and he noted that “2 to 4 per cent is in fact quite good for a mature economy”.

 Mr Lee added that other developed economies like South Korea and Taiwan are also growing at around this rate, while Japan is expanding at a slower pace.